yoasif/yoasif.github.io/_posts/2021-10-10-firefox-suggest-an-anatomy.markdown

 Is this a dark pattern, or does the right hand not know what the left hand is doing?

 The rollout made this worse than the branding issue that I have detailed thus far - much worse.
-I'll get into that in the next section.

 ### The Rollout